Rider-io/MyGo/README.md

-It's going to be a good day!
+It's going to be a good day!!

 COMPANIES I WILL WORK WITH:

 OTTO
 BOLT
 GLOVO
+PANASONIC
+ZALANDO